kuothmaar/School-Attendance-and-Dropout-Patterns-in-Kakuma-Analysis-Project-/README.md

 School Attendance and Dropout Patterns in Kakuma Refugee Camp – Analysis Project 📊 Project Overview

 This capstone project focuses on analyzing school attendance and dropout patterns within the Kakuma Refugee Camp.
-The goal is to uncover insights that can help improve educational outcomes for refugee children and youth by applying data analytics techniques to real-world datasets.
+The goal is to uncover insights that can help improve educational outcomes for refugee children and youth by applying data analytics techniques to real-world datasets

 The project uses Microsoft Excel for data cleaning and transformation, and Power BI for interactive dashboards and visualizations.
 These tools help communicate findings clearly to both technical and non-technical audiences.